umati/Dashboard-OPCUA-Client/README.md

 # umati Dashboard OPC UA Client

-This is the OPC UA client for the [umati Dashboard](http://umati.app).
-The client subscribes to the values of one or multiple machine instances in one OPC UA Server and publish them via MQTT in a JSON encoding.
+This is the OPC UA client specifically developed for the umati Dashboard.
+The client subscribes to values from one or more machine instances on a single OPC UA server and then publishes them using MQTT in a JSON encoding format.
 All instances are read based on OPC UA ObjectType-definitions.
-Invalid instances (e.g. missing mandatory nodes) are skipped.
-Additional nodes aside from the specified nodes are also ignored to ensure a uniform output via MQTT.
+Invalid instances (e.g., those missing mandatory nodes) are skipped.
+To maintain uniform output via MQTT, additional nodes not specified are also ignored.
 ## Tested Companion Specifications

 - Flatglass :waning_gibbous_moon: